 Identifying interest and need

 A workplace learning survey could help to identify English, maths and IT needs.
-Look at the Learning and Development tile on the Organising Space for template learning surveys, or contact Learning and Organising Services for a supply of Learning Questionnaire postcards.
+Look at the Learning and Development tile on the Organising Space for template learning surveys.

 You could also use unionlearn’s SkillCheck app for one-to-one skills assessments.